 Looking for the most convenient way to get to the cave and experience a boat trip?

-Below are the two best options available online.
+Below are the two best and most cost-effective options available online.
 The first is one of the top-rated private tours in Malta (also very fairly priced), and the second is the best bang-for-buck group trip that's great for meeting other travelers.

 Option 2: Rent a Car

 During my recent trip to Malta, I hired a car for the entire time.
 In my opinion, this is the best way to explore the island and get to all of the best sites on your own terms (and early enough to beat the crowds).

 There are multiple car rental offices at the Malta International Airport.
 However, I've been told that cars can be difficult to source at late notice, especially during the busy summer months.

 For this reason, I highly recommend comparing prices and availability across dealers using DiscoverCars before you arrive.

 Once you've got your own car, you'll want to make your way to Wied iż-Żurrieq, where there is a large (and free) public parking lot.
 You'll find this small fishing village just beside the parking area for the Blue Grotto viewpoint (below).